localstack/docs/content/en/user-guide/aws/rds/index.md

 * When creating a global database, there will only be one local database created.
 All clusters and instances that belong to the global database will point to the same endpoint.

-* Consequently, clusters that have been removed from global database cannot be used as a standalone-cluster, like on AWS.
+* Consequently, clusters that have been removed from a global database cannot be used as a standalone-cluster, like on AWS.

 * Persistence for global databases is currently not supported.